royalwcheese55/python-project/session-1-setup-and-basic/homework.md

 ## Concept Questions
-* What is Python's main characteristic regarding syntax compared to other programming languages?
+* What is Python's main characteristic regarding syntax compared to other programming languages? python uses indentation instead of braces. it's clean and readable
-* What are the basic data types available in Python?
+* What are the basic data types available in Python? integer float boolean str/ set tuple list dict
-* Why is indentation important in Python?
+* Why is indentation important in Python? it helps py as a readable and clean file and it is syntax requirement, and control the code structure
-* What happens when you try to mix incompatible data types in an operation?
+* What happens when you try to mix incompatible data types in an operation? typeerror, python requires compatible data type
 * What is Git Flow?
+a structured branching strategy that separates development, releases, and fixes to keep code organized and stable.
-* Explain the difference between `==` and `is` operators
+* Explain the difference between `==` and `is` operators == check if its the same value/ `is` check if its the same object in memory
 * What's the difference between implicit and explicit type conversion?
+implicit: python do it automatically/ explicit: you have to do it manually using built in functions
-* What's the difference between `if x:` and `if x == True:`?
+* What's the difference between `if x:` and `if x == True:`? if x: → checks whether x is truthy (used 99% of the time). if x == True: → checks if x literally equals the boolean True — rarely needed and less flexible.
 ---

 ## Coding Questions